z1ggy-o/IR-Ave-2013/README.md

 ### Survery Link

-We had survery for our algorithm.
+We had survey for our algorithm.
 Here is the link : https://forms.gle/fLD5djsMMnRR3PVX8